Frequently Asked Questions

 18. What do I do if I want to amend/change the test(s) I want my child to take?

-You can amend your test preferences at any time up until the registration closing date in June by either contacting the administration team or by logging into the parent portal and making your changes.
-You may not make any further changes to your test preferences after this date.
-If you have not selected a particular test and wish to do so after this date, you will not be permitted to do so.
+You can amend your child’s test preferences until the registration closing date in June by contacting the administration team or logging into the parent portal.
+After this date, no changes can be made.
+If you haven’t selected a test by then, you will not be allowed to choose one afterward.

 19. What equipment does my child need for the Academic Tests?

-• mobile phones; (these are not allowed in the exam room)
+• Mobile phones (not allowed in the exam room)

-An analogue rotary wrist watch may be worn, but must be removed prior to the examination starting and placed on the desk.
+• An analogue rotary wristwatch may be worn but must be removed and placed on the desk before the exam starts.

-Any refreshments for the break (between the maths test and the verbal reasoning test) should be neatly packed and named and of a nature appropriate for a school environment.
-Please do not provide any snacks that contain nuts or that may contain nuts.
-This includes Nutella.
+Refreshments for the break (between the math and verbal reasoning tests) should be neatly packed, named, and suitable for a school environment.
+Do not bring snacks containing or possibly containing nuts, including Nutella.

 20. How can I get hold of practice papers?
 Does the Consortium or any of the schools hold past papers?

-Familiarisation papers can be downloaded from this website from the links above or from the tab on the Home page of the website.
-The Consortium does not send out past papers and the same applies for all the Consortium schools.
-Similar styles of papers can be purchased from bookshops or from the Internet.
-Our test provider is GL Assessment for both maths and verbal reasoning.
+Familiarisation papers can be downloaded from the links above or the Home page of the website.
+The Consortium does not send out past papers, and this applies to all Consortium schools.
+Similar papers can be purchased from bookshops or online.
+Our test provider for both maths and verbal reasoning is GL Assessment.

 21. If I have a query regarding any of the tests, who do I contact?